Creating Embodied Theatrical Experiences: Inviting Engagement and Transformation

-Feet First Collective was founded in 2015 and has a studio space in Fremantle, Western Australia.
+Feet First Collective (FFC) is an award-winning Australian theatre company founded in 2015.
 FFC is known for its larger scale immersive works Frankenstein, S-27 and MEDUSA and its finely etched miniatures This Is Where We Live and Shadow Boxing which toured to Melbourne Fringe in 2022 and Sydney Fringe in 2023 respectively to critical acclaim.
-FFC recently remounted Shadow Boxing for Perth’s FRINGE WORLD and won a prize in the Theatre and Performance category.
+Shadow Boxing won an award in the Theatre and Performance category at Perth’s 2024 FRINGE WORLD.
+In 2022 FFC co-produced the world premiere of The Flower that Fell from the Sky with Little y.
+In 2025 Shadow Boxing was programmed at Theatre Works, Melbourne and Flight Path Theatre, Sydney.

 Artistic Director and Creative Producer: Teresa Izzard